 One way would be to specify a tile size of, say, 40cm x Random Length.
 This sizing is sometimes called "running lengths" or "free lengths".
 We specify the width of the tiles as 40cms and leave the length to be decided by the quarry so that they can make the most efficient use of the block.
 In this example, the customer would get some pretty large tiles, typically varying from 40x60cms up to 40x100cms, and only about 20% of the block would be unused.
 This also allows the quarry to avoid any natural defects in the block without having to discard large sections.
-If the length of the tile can be variable, it can be trimmed a little shorter but it is still saleable.
+If the length of the tile can be variable, it can be trimmed a little shorter but it is still saleable and usable.
 Hence, the quarry gets to sell more of the block and therefore doesn't have to put a premium onto the price to keep it viable.

 "Why would a highly slip resistant tile be more difficult to keep clean?"

 Slip resistance is an important consideration particularly when specifying flooring in public, commercial or wet areas.
 Even in domestic and residential areas such as bathrooms or around swimming pools, the specifier has to be mindful of the potential for accidents.
 Adding a texture to the surface of the stone can improve the slip resistance and reduce the chances of someone slipping and injuring themselves.
 But, adding a texture can also mean that the surfaces become more difficult to keep clean.
 A smooth surface will always be easier to keep clean whereas dirt can be trapped and held by a rougher surface.

 Tiles/slabs that might be walked on and get wet should be tested to give SRV (slip resistance value) of at least 36.
 Tests show that slips are less likely with a higher slip resistance value.
 If the tiles or slabs are on an incline, then it may be sensible to increase the SRV a little further.